-- 1. An employee of a homemaker-home health aide, home care aide, adult day services, or other provider of in-home services if the employee provides direct services to members; and - 2.
-An employee who provides direct services to members under a federal home and community-based services waiver.
+- 1. An employee of a homemaker-home health aide, home care aide, adult day services, or other provider of inhome services if the employee provides direct services to consumers; and - 2.
+An employee who provides direct services to consumers under a federal home and community-based services waiver.